What is Brazil's pathway to limit global warming to 1.5°C?

 Energy overview and main policy gaps

 However, the plan also sees oil production double and fossil gas production increase.
-The government’s New Gas Market programme aims to lower gas prices by expanding the Brazilian fossil gas market, with the government looking to double gas power generation by 2031, to make up 14% of primary energy.11 Expanding fossil generation as planned would be contrary to the further decarbonisation that is needed.
+Brazil’s New Gas Market programme aims to lower gas prices by expanding the fossil gas market, with the government looking to double gas power generation by 2031 to make up 14% of primary energy – up from 9.6% in 202411 Expanding fossil fuel generation as planned runs contrary to achieving Brazil’s NDC targets.

 Targets and commitments